TheFern2/Data_Preserve/README.md

 The configuration files can be named anything, and have any extension you'd like.
 I use CFG for configuration but that's an arbitrary name.

 The file should include the tags you want to save.
 At the time of writing the utility, supports BOOL, REAL, DINT, SINT.
 For whatever reasons the CFG files that I initially wrote the script for contained BIT which is the same as BOOL, nevertheless stick to using BOOL.

+**NB!** Both configuration files, and their counterparts fileName_Save should be in the Save_Path, otherwise you won't be able to save, load, or verify.
+Initially you will only have the configuration files, and after saving, the fileName_Save.CFG will be generated.

 **NameOfTag||TYPE**